 This post will cover…

-Why Should You Plant in the fall?
+Why Should You Plant in the Fall?

 While most people think that the end of summer means the gardening season is coming to an end, it’s really the opposite.
 Fall is a much busier time of year, and there are plenty of tasks to get done.
 For me, a big part of it includes planting perennials in the fall.

 At this time of year, the soil is still fairly warm from the long sunny days.
 Meanwhile, the air itself is colder.
-This means there less heat stress on the plants once you plant them.
+This means there is less heat stress on the plants once you plant them.
 The bugs and diseases also greatly decrease around this time of year, leaving your plants to grow happily on their own.

 In the fall, plants spend almost all their time exclusively growing beneath the surface.
 They’ve finished their summer top growth and are now spreading their roots.
 The increased rain and this energy diverging means you get incredible root growth during the fall, perfect for newly planted plants.